Kelach/VolunteerVerse/README.md

 # [VolunteerVerse](https://volunteerverse.org/)

-VolunteerVerse is a platform service with the mission of connecting students interested in pursuing careers in tech with pro-bono opportunties online.
-The creators wanted to build this service after reflecting on the struggles they personally had securing job offers at tech companies.
-After speaking with students they realized students like themselves and others facing a similar problem lacked the appropriate experience.
-VolunteerVerse aims to provide volunteers with the opportunity to gain experience whilst making a positive impact in the world.
+VolunteerVerse is a dedicated platform service designed to forge connections between students aspiring to pursue careers in the tech industry and pro-bono opportunities available online.
+The inspiration for creating this service stemmed from the personal challenges faced by its founders in securing job offers from tech companies.
+Conversations with fellow students revealed a shared struggle, where individuals like themselves lacked the requisite experience to stand out in the competitive job market.

+In response to this common hurdle, VolunteerVerse was conceived to offer volunteers a chance to acquire valuable experience while simultaneously making a positive impact in the world.
+To witness a demonstration of this innovative service, simply click on the video link provided.
 You can watch a video demo of this service by clicking [here](https://youtu.be/WaBFhfKTOQk?si=lgKoWisa4Gulu_pz&t=2725).

 ## Table of Contents